parano/hcid.us/source/_posts/2014-01-25-model-prototype-assignment-handheld-device.markdown

 {% img /images/prototyping/a2/model1-sketch.png 256 %}{% img /images/prototyping/a2/model1.jpg 256 %}{% img /images/prototyping/a2/model1.gif 288 %}

 ##Model 2

+{% img left /images/prototyping/a2/catchup.png 170 %}
 I design this model based on the idea of catch-up bottle.
 When using a handheld blender, we always need to move the blender up and down.
 And it’s important to let user hold the device tightly because of the potential danger when the motor is working.
-I found the shape of a collapsed catch-up bottle feels good for a blender, so I make the handgrip in this shape and but the switches on the position of the thumb.
+I found the shape of a collapsed catch-up bottle feels good for a blender, so I make the handgrip in this shape and put the switches on the position of the thumb.

 The whole body was made of clay and wrapped it with tape.
 The whisk part is made of a wood stick and some foam wrapped with tinfoil.